 Thanks to WebRTC video streaming technology, you can embed the real-time video directly into your browser-based solution to create an engaging and interactive streaming experience for your audience without worrying about the delay.

-Now, video, and especially live streaming, are indispensable parts of our rapidly changing communication needs.
-WebRTC helps us meet these communication needs and increases our interaction with real-time communication as social distances increase.
+Now video, and especially live streaming, are indispensable parts of our rapidly changing communication needs.
+WebRTC helps us meet these communication needs and increases our interaction with real-time communication.

 History of WebRTC